IBM/capital-components/css-gridish/README.md

 ## Sketch Artboards and Chrome Extension

-The Sketch file can be found above in the list of files titled `bx-grid.sketch`.
+The Sketch file can be found above in the list of files titled `cap-grid.sketch`.
 It includes both grid (CTRL+G) and layout (CTRL+L) settings.

 The Chrome extension uses the same shortcuts.
 To set the extension up: